 Those men and women who are suffering from thinning hair or hair loss are often desperate to try any measure to regain thick and healthy hair.
 In the past, that meant caustic chemicals or even natural products with undesirable side effects.
 But the growing interest in all-natural hair care products has revealed some healthy and cost-effective alternatives.

 For those who are suffering from hair loss due to bacteria-related scalp inflammation, algae extract can provide some relief.
 Seaweed antiviral and antimicrobial properties can reduce inflammation while providing nutrients that replenish damaged scalps.
 Other early studies have shown that patterned hair loss can be combatted with specific seaweed species.
 Fucoidan, a complex polysaccharide found in brown seaweed species like Ascophyllum nodosum, is already used to increase blood as a thrombolytic treatment for people with ischemic heart disease, and is theorized to work in increasing blood flow to the scalp.
-More research needs to be done into how fucoidan benefits hair growth, but the early results are promising.
+More research needs to be done into how fucoidan benefits hair growth, but the early results are promising – especially with seaweed powder for hair growth.

 That’s only the beginning.
 New research is being conducted all the time showing incredible breakthroughs with seaweed ranging from nutraceuticals to cosmetic products.
 Though trends might change, results never go out of style.